DevVivan/odin-project/javascript.md

 #### Array.prototype.filter()

 The `filter()` method can be to loop through an array and test for *something* and then create a new array with only the matching items.
+Essentially, it creates a news array filled with the elements that pass a test provided by a function.

 ```javascript
 const words = ['spray', 'limit', 'elite', 'exuberant', 'destruction', 'present'];